Optimal single threshold stopping rules and sharp prophet inequalities: Computation of sharp constants

 We solve problem \eqref{eq:R-opt} for different values of horizon $n\in \{10, 25, 50, 100, 300, 500, 1000, 2000, 3000\}$ with fixed discretization parameter, $N=13500$\footnote{This choice of $N$ is dictated by the computer power limitations.
 The computations were performed on a laptop with 32GB RAM and i7 11th generation processor.}, using {\tt Mosek} optimization solver \citeasnoun{Mosek}.
 The results are reported in the second and third columns of Table~\ref{tab:1}.
-The second column presents the values $\cR_{n, N}^*$, while the third column gives the interval $[\underline{\cR}_{n, N}^*, \overline{\cR}_{n, N}^*],$ where
+The second column presents the values $\cR_{n, N}^*$, while the third column gives the lower bound $\underline{\cR}_{n, N}^*$ which is the maximum of the lower bound of Theorem~\ref{th:approximation} and $1- (1-\frac{1}{n})^n$, given by the prophet inequality \eqref{eq:cor-11}: